bmeares/Meerschaum/docs/mkdocs/reference/compose.md

   Configuration keys to be patched on top of your host configuration, see [`MRSM_CONFIG`](/reference/environment/#mrsm_config).
 Custom connectors should be defined here.
 - **`environment`** (*optional*)
   Additional environment variables to pass to subprocesses.

+!!! tip "Accessing the host configuration"

+    The Meerschaum Compose YAML file also supports Meerschaum symlinks.
+For example, to alias a new connector `sql:foo` to your host's `sql:main`:

+    ```yaml
+    config:
+      meerschaum:
+        sql:
+          foo: MRSM{meerschaum:connectors:sql:main}
+    ```

 ### The `sync` Key